Science and modelling in public and commercial policy

-The core of the series will be a 1 day workshop in early 2016 based around the example of UK energy policy, and there will be 1-2 further visiting speakers during the IAS Evidence theme.
+The core of the series was a 1 day workshop in early 2016 based around the example of UK energy policy.

 Evidence from mathematical modelling and science are increasingly important in the determination of public and commercial policy and strategy.
 Prominent current examples include:

 - climate change adaptation and mitigation (where policy relies on very large scale physical climate models, and has been influenced by economic models e.g. the Stern Report);